tapscodes/MineSweeper/README.md

 3. You're set!
 - *You can also connect your phone to your computer and select it from the dropdown menu next to the play menu to download this to your phone.*
 ### How do I set up a custom game?
-Click the 'game' button and then 'custom game' and you should be able to configure it from there.
+Click the 'options' button and then 'custom game' and you should be able to configure it from there.